TomObungu/mathematics.md/Further Mathematics/Core Pure 1/Matrices/Determining if a linear system is Consistent Or Inconsistent.md

 $$
 Equations (4) and (5) are consistent because one in a linear multiple of the other.
 This is because equation (5) = $\frac{4}{5}$(4).

-Thus the equation is consistent and the equations are linear multiples, thus the planes meet in a sheaf. c.
+Thus the equation is consistent and the equations are linear multiples $\implies$ The sytem is consistent.

+However in the matrix system of the equations, none of the planes are paralell (they do not share the same normal).
+This means non of the planes are parallel, meaning the planes form a sheaf. c.
 $$
 \begin{gather*}